Obi-Wan Kenobi: That's no moon. It's a space station.

 - In Dragon Ball Z:

-- In Dragon Ball Z Freiza mistakes Goku's spirit bomb for a moon.
-The second he figures out it's not a moon he freaks out.
+- Freeza briefly mistakes Goku's Genki Dama for one of Namek's three suns.
+The second he figures out it's not, he freaks out.

 - Mazinger Z: Salude, The Dragon Baron Ashura's submarine fortress was simultaneously a Cool Ship and an Island Base camouflaged itself like a real island (it had two parts: the lower part was a submarine Home Base and the upper part was an artificial island.
 Both parts were interconected via a tube.
 When Salude surfaced, only the upper part was visible).
 The first time The Hero Kouji saw it, he exclaimed: "That is not a island!"

 - The "island arc" of Nadia: The Secret of Blue Water ends with the heroes discovering that the island they've spent the last five episodes on is a spaceship about nine times bigger than the submarine from which they were shipwrecked.